 Requirements for Transfer to NC State University COE

 Ideally, students working toward an engineering degree should transfer after they have completed their first or second year, depending on the chosen major.
 However, a student is eligible to transfer at any time after the CODA requirements, listed below, are satisfied.
 As a result, some plans of work are 2+2 and others are 1+3.
 With the guidance of the NC State University Engineering Programs at UNC Asheville, students submit a transfer application through WolfPAW to NC State University.
 Transfer admission standards vary with each degree program according to the space available and the number of applicants, but a minimum grade point average of 3.0 is required to ensure consideration for admission into an NC State engineering program.
 To be a competitive transfer applicant, students should have a UNC Asheville cumulative GPA of 3.5 to 3.7 as a minimum.

 In order to transfer into an engineering curriculum at NC State University, students must have completed at least 30 credits hours, including the CODA requirements, all with a grade of C or better:

 - English Composition (4 credit hrs)

 In addition to the requirements on the cumulative GPA, the GPA between the last two math classes at the Calculus I level or higher must be at least 2.5.
 If NC State University courses are taken, the overall NC State University GPA must be at least 2.0.
 Note: AP credits do not count toward the 30 credit total.

-NC State College of Engineering accepts transfer applications once per year.
+NC State College of Engineering accepts transfer applications primarily for Fall entrance.
 The deadline to apply for transfer to a fall semester in a given year is February 15 of that same year.